TurtleCoin (TRTL) Price Reaches $0.0000 on Top Exchanges

 Cryptonight

 hashing algorithm.
-It launched on December 9th, 2017.
-TurtleCoin’s total supply is 122,588,132,067 coins.
+Its genesis date was December 9th, 2017.
+TurtleCoin’s total supply is 122,880,612,030 coins.
 TurtleCoin’s official message board is medium.com/@turtlecoin.
-The Reddit community for TurtleCoin is /r/TRTL and the currency’s Github account can be viewed here.
 TurtleCoin’s official website is turtlecoin.lol.
 TurtleCoin’s official Twitter account is @_turtlecoin and its Facebook page is accessible here.
+The Reddit community for TurtleCoin is /r/TRTL and the currency’s Github account can be viewed here.

 According to CryptoCompare, “TurtleCoin is a PoW cryptocurrency based on the CryptoNight algorithm.
 It is a community-focused cryptocurrency which follows three simple tenets: Fast, Easy, Safe. “